Wyamio/Wyam.Web/Input/modules/execute.md

 # Usage
 ---

-  - `Execute(Func<IDocument, IEnumerable<IDocument>> execute)`
+  - `Execute(DocumentConfig execute)`

     This function is evaluated once for every input document.
-The return value should be an enumerable of output documents for each input document.
+The return value should be a `IEnumerable<IDocument>`.
 If you want to execute some code and just pass the documents through, you should return an array with the input document as the single value.
-Otherwise, use `IDocument.Clone(IEnumerable<KeyValuePair<string, object>> items = null)` to create new documents with additional metadata (and the same content) and/or `IDocument.Clone(string content, IEnumerable<KeyValuePair<string, object>> items = null)` to create new documents with new content and additional metadata.
+Otherwise, use `IDocument.Clone(IEnumerable&lt;KeyValuePair&lt;string, object&gt;&gt; items = null)` to create new documents with additional metadata (and the same content) and/or `IDocument.Clone(string content, IEnumerable&lt;KeyValuePair&lt;string, object&gt;&gt; items = null)` to create new documents with new content and additional metadata.

-  - `Execute(Func<IDocument, IExecutionContext, IEnumerable<IDocument>> execute)`

-    This function is evaluated once for every input document.
-The return value should be an enumerable of output documents for each input document.
-This overload allows you to execute code that requires the `IExecutionContext` (for example, if it needs to access previous documents or output trace information).